 10 COMMON MOVING MYTHS THAT COULD HINDER YOUR MOVE

-Here at Cargo Cabbie, we love to offer helpful tips and tricks to make any moving process as seamless as possible.
-As experts in the industry, we’ve mastered the art of packing and moving, and we’ve seen it all on the job.
+Here at CARGO CABBIE, we love to offer helpful tips and tricks to make any moving process as seamless as possible.
+As experts in the industry and a reputable moving company, we’ve mastered the art of packing and moving, and have seen it all on the job.
 Believe it or not, we’ve also heard it all too – well-intentioned but misguided advice and suggestions on how one should approach the whole process.
 On the surface, a lot of moving myths can seem to make sense, especially if you’re unfamiliar with moving best practices.
-That’s why it’s always important to thoroughly do your research before making your move.
+That’s why it’s always important to thoroughly do your research before hiring professional movers.
 Thankfully, we’re here to help filter out the most common misconceptions about moving that could be potentially damaging financially or otherwise:

 Myth #1: You Save Money By Doing Your Own Move

 Hiring professional movers may seem like an unnecessary expense to some, but there is a reason why so many moving companies are out there.
 When you try to do it all yourself, the costs creep up on you.
 Renting a moving truck alone will cost you a pretty penny, especially when you take into account insurance and gas.
 You’ll also have to purchase a ton of packing and moving supplies, some of which you’ll only use one time (whereas many moving companies will provide such items for the move).
 Perhaps most importantly, professional movers are experienced and trained to ensure that your possessions are safe and secure from start to finish.
 The average person doing their own move will not have the same type of expertise, meaning that you’ll be taking a pretty big risk with your valuables.

 Here’s why you should hire professional movers: